AnuragDahal/Connectify-Backend/Readme.md

 # Connectify API Documentation

-This document provides an overview of the API endpoints for our application, detailing the routes and their respective functions.
-[Click here to view the swagger docs](https://connnectify.herokuapp.com/docs)
+This document provides an overview of the API endpoints for our application, detailing the routes and their respective functions.<br> [Click here to view the swagger docs](https://connectify-backend-t3b4.onrender.com)

 ## Authentication Routes